 Your about page is another potential landing page for you to capture signups, as this should be another frequently visited page on your blog.
 Check your analytics to confirm this is the case.

 I recommend adding several opt-in forms in your about page, perhaps one in the middle and one at the end.

 Don't forget to add an image of your compelling offer too.
 Perhaps an eBook, webinar, free course, etc.

 As I mentioned earlier, creating a dedicated opt-in landing page allows you to remove any distractions such as menus and sidebars that could hurt your conversions.

 Generally, you should try and do the same with the rest of your blog design and layout.

 For instance, a lot of bloggers fill their sidebars, headers, and footers with a lot of options and offers.

 Things like ads, clickable banners, social media links, all contribute to lowering conversion rates.

 My advice to you is to try and give your blog visitors fewer options and make one of those options to signup to your email list, because after all, your goal is to convert them into subscribers, right?

 Why the heck should anyone signup to your blog anyway?

-Make it clear to them ‘why’ they should.
+Make it clear to your visitors 'why' they should.

 Again, your message has to clear and concise.